 The film follows Reiji, a low-ranking officer whose inconspicuous profile makes him a perfect candidate for becoming a mole.
-He is fired from the corpse, given a quick undercover agent training and sent out to infiltrate a major Yakuza clan.
+He is fired from the corpse, given a quick undercover agent training, and sent out to infiltrate a major Yakuza clan.
 His mission: uncover the person behind large drug shipments that are plaguing Japan.
 It doesn't take long before Reiji gets in too deep, what follows is a pleasant take on classical Yakuza folklore (not quite unlike Katsuhito Ishii's Smuggler.

 If there's one big change in Miike's output compared to 15 years ago, it's that his films look a whole lot better.
 Miike has always had an eye for powerful images, but he often lacked the money to make it happen.
 Those days are clearly over, yet it's reassuring to see this didn't make him lazy.
 From the paper-cut dreams and flashbacks in the beginning to the moody and atmospheric finale, there's always happening something interesting on the screen.

 As for the soundtrack, it feels like Miike took a few cues from Sion Sono's films.
-Pompous, classical sounding music is used for comedic effect.
+Pompous, classical-sounding music is used for comedic effect.
 Nothing too extreme or memorable, but it works well enough and it lends the film a pleasant, silly vibe.
 The titular song too is fun and amusing, even providing some good laughs.
-All in all it's a decent soundtrack, just don't expect anything too special.
+All in all, it's a decent soundtrack, just don't expect anything too special.

 Toma Ikuta may be headlining this film, it's Shinichi Tsutsumi's presence that really caught my eye.
-It also got me thinking which famous/respected Japanese actor hasn't appeared in a Miike film before.
+It also got me thinking about which famous/respected Japanese actor hasn't appeared in a Miike film before.
 Apart from maybe Shinobu Terajima, I came up with nothing.
-With great supporting roles for Ken'ichi Endo (Bizita Q), Susumu Terajima (Nintama Rantaro), Riisa Naka (Zebraman 2) and Ren Osugi Miike got himself an all-star cast perfectly suited for this kind of film.
+With great supporting roles for Ken'ichi Endo (Bizita Q), Susumu Terajima (Nintama Rantaro), Riisa Naka (Zebraman 2), and Ren Osugi Miike got himself an all-star cast perfectly suited for this kind of film.